N'Faly Dante

-N'Faly Dante (born 19 October 2001) is a Malian college basketball player for the Oregon Ducks of the Pac-12 Conference.
+N'Faly Dante (born 19 October 2001) is a Malian professional basketball player for the Atlanta Hawks of the National Basketball Association (NBA).
+He played college basketball for the Oregon Ducks.
 He was a five-star recruit who attended Sunrise Christian Academy in Bel Aire, Kansas.

 High school career

 Dante attended Sunrise Christian Academy in Bel Aire, Kansas.
 In his junior season, he averaged 16 points, nine rebounds, and three assists per game, leading his team to a 22–6 record and its first GEICO Nationals appearance.

 Recruiting

 Dante was a consensus five-star recruit, one of the best centers in his class, and the number one recruit from Kansas.
 On 13 August 2019, in a letter addressed to his mother on The Players' Tribune, he announced his reclassification to the 2019 class and committed to play college basketball for Oregon.

 College career

 On 15 October 2019, Dante was ruled ineligible to start the 2019–20 season because the National Collegiate Athletic Association (NCAA) missed his clearance date.
 He reenrolled at the University of Oregon on 14 December.
 Dante made his debut for the Ducks on 18 December, scoring 11 points in an 81–48 win over Montana.
 On 18 January 2020, Dante injured his knee in a game against Washington and missed several weeks.
-On 9 December 2020, Dante scored a career high 22 points in an 87-66 win over Florida A&M. On 19 December, he was ruled out for the season with a torn ACL.
+On 9 December 2020, Dante scored a career-high 22 points in an 87–66 win over Florida A&M. On 19 December, he was ruled out for the season with a torn ACL.
 Dante averaged 8.2 points and 5.8 rebounds per game, shooting 65.6 percent from the field as a sophomore.